Linsen-gao-457/Learning-Code/ToolNotes/Conda Handbook.md

 ### Step 2: install packages

-For every package, you can use `pip install --no-cache-dir package_name` and use `pip show package_name` to check every package should be without any dependence on CC.
+For every package, you can use `pip install --no-cache-dir package_name` and use `pip show package_name` to check every package should be without any dependence on CC.`conda install -c conda-forge package name -y`

 ### Step 3: install your own Cuda